petrosteam/bibernate/README.md

       <version>1.0-SNAPSHOT</version>
     </dependency>
     ```
+   Or, if you are using Gradle, add the following dependency:

+    ```
+    implementation 'com.petros.bibernate:bibernate:1.0-SNAPSHOT'
+    ```

-   Additionally, make sure to include the JDBC driver for your chosen database system as a dependency in your project's *pom.xml* file.
+   Additionally, make sure to include the JDBC driver for your chosen database system as a dependency in your project.
 Bibernate's features have been thoroughly tested with *MySQL*, *Postgres*, *MS SQL*, and *H2* databases, but other database systems should work as well.
 2. Before using Bibernate, you need to create a *SessionFactory* instance.
 The *SessionFactory* is a thread-safe object that creates *Session* instances.
 To create a *SessionFactory*, you can use one of the following approaches:

    * Calling the *Persistence.createSessionFactory()* method without arguments to use the default configuration specified in the *src/main/resources/application.properties* file:

    ```java